beth98an/Engineering_84_business_week/README.md

 ### Question 3: What is SCRUM and the benefit of implementing it?

+SCRUM is an example of Agile methodology.
+It is a framework that helps teams and organisations to generate values through adaptive solutions for complex problems.Benefits of implementing it in the workplace are:
+- high visibility on tasks so all team members can keep on track.
+- cost savings due to increased performance.
+- quicker response to market demand.

 ### Question 4: Why did you chose Sparta Global?

 ### Question 5: Where do you see yourself in 2-5 years?